1910, Australia First Discovers BentoKatachiware Japanese Style Tableware

 Boys were strolling up and, down the platform, shouting “Bento!
 Bento!” and offering little wooden lunch-baskets.
 Others had big white dough-cakes and nice, large, crisp-looking biscuits.
 Despite Gyp’s shutting the door, the young German got in and had bought a “Bento” (luncheon) box.
 We could not help being interested in its contents.
 Toklmoto came and served us with every luxury, paper napkins, plates, oranges, and little boxes containing many cold slices of meat.
 Her kind spirit moved Cousin Mary to offer to supplement this cold rice, queer dried fish, and queerer paste stuff that the young German was proceeding to tackle.”

 Further down the track 9 Mar 1926 by Grade L. Morrow from The Tumut & Adelong Times (NSW:1864-1950) wrote an article “In a Japanese Train”.
-She recollected her Japanese bento box experience while travelling across the country.
+She recollected her ekiben bento (Japanese bento box ) experience while travelling across the country.

 World War 1 & 2, Bento Upsurge & Decline

 With the end of World War 1, Japanese bento box history continues.
 Aluminium became a viable material for high-end products in Japan which introduced the aluminium bento.
-It had a silver-like look, light, easy to clean and extremely expensive to purchase.
+It had a silver-like look, was light, easy to clean and extremely expensive to purchase.
 Made the aluminium bento a luxurious product that was the beginning to a temporary end to bento as we know it today.
 Lower-class farmers and workers could not afford to buy the most basic bento for their children while the upper class had the most expensive bento available with elaborate lunches.

-Although bento was extremely popular, they were social issue reflecting the student’s wealth, and with the gap between the wealthy and poor, schools eventually eliminated the use of bento boxes.
+Although bento was extremely popular, they were social issues reflecting the student’s wealth, and with the gap between the wealthy and poor, schools eventually eliminated the use of bento boxes.
 Towards the end of World War 2, the Ministry of Education recommended that schools provide nutritious meals for all school children, which later became the standard during World War II reconstruction.
 The meal consisted of milk, bread, butter, rice and soup and bento boxes were not required.
-Through this period bento box consumption dropped and mainly used on special celebrations such as birthdays, tea ceremonies, or special guests.
+Through this period bento box consumption dropped and was mainly used on special celebrations such as birthdays, tea ceremonies, or special guests.
 Read more here: Yochien bento

 1957 Australia’s first Japanese restaurant